LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 2. **Communication:**
    - Players can only communicate with others in the same room
-   - Players decide how much information about their identity to reveal
+   - Players can reveal their true role to specific players using the reveal mechanism
+   - Each player is limited to 5 role reveals per game
+   - Leaders receive additional team-strategic context from teammates in the same room

 3. **Hostage Exchange:**
    - Each round, leaders select one player from their room to trade
    - Selected players swap rooms
    - Leaders cannot select themselves as hostages
+   - If a leader is traded, a new leader is automatically appointed in that room

+4. **Room Balance:**
+   - The environment automatically corrects extreme room imbalances
+   - Empty rooms will be repopulated if possible
+   - If both leaders fail to select hostages, the system forces a random trade

-4. **Victory Conditions:**
+5. **Victory Conditions:**
    - **Red Team Wins:** The Bomber and President are in the same room at the end
    - **Blue Team Wins:** The Bomber and President are in different rooms at the end